thomasstokes33/tcp-lwip/README.md

 The challenge is to implement a TCP server on the Pico W which listens for commands and returns the relevant data.
 All commands and messages are outlined in the `defs.h` file; the current commands are `TEMP`, `TIME` and `SET C/F`.

+Netcat is very useful to send commands to the server.

 ## How does the lwIP stack work?

 All data for the connections are stored in the `TCP_SERVER_H` struct.
 Connections are controlled with a PCB (Protocol Control Block) which is why the `TCP_SERVER_H` struct is passed to all the callback functions.